Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 3. `average` executes its `return` statement, returning the average of `a` and `b`.
 4. `printf` prints the value that average returns.
 (The `return` value of average becomes one of `printf`'s arguments.)

-Note that the return value of `average` isn’t saved anywhere; the program prints it and then discards it.
+Note that the return value of `average` isn't saved anywhere; the program prints it and then discards it.
 If we had needed the return value later in the program, we could have captured it in a variable:

 avg = average(x, y);

 This statement calls `average`, then saves its return value in the variable `avg`.

-Now, let’s use the `average` function in a complete program.
+Now, let's use the `average` function in a complete program.
 The following program reads three numbers and computes their averages, one pair at a time:

 ```shell
 Enter three numbers: 3.5 9.6 10.2